Part of the

 For project three, which will look into the impact of polar tourism, IMAS social science researchers will be joining two slightly shorter voyages to the Antarctic Peninsula.
 This project looks to better understand the factors surrounding citizen science projects and how they can be used to facilitate positive change.

-“Our partnership with Hurtigruten provides much-needed funding for ongoing research.
+“Our partnership with HX Hurtigruten Expeditions provides much-needed funding for ongoing research.
 But it also offers Hurtigruten’s guests a unique insight into the challenges facing the region and will allow them to directly participate in research activities that contribute to a more effective response to our changing climate.”

 Terry Bailey | Executive Dean of the UTAS College of Sciences and Engineering